pooriajr/pooriar/_posts/2021-06-25-dangerously-dynamic-html.md

 ### Everything has a cost

 Templating languages are loved by millions of developers, but they always have a cost.
 They add complexity.
 They add dependencies.
-And it's usually totally worth it.
+Pick wisely, and the benefits far outweigh the costs.
+Pick poorly, and you may create new problems for yourself down the line, but still benefit compared to using raw HTML.

-So, why wouldn't you use one?
+So, when might you want to not use a templating language at all?

-## Let's get dangerous
+<h2 id="danger">Let's get dangerous</h2>

-Let's say you're making an app that keeps track of personal relationships (cough undrift.netlify.app cough).
+Let's say you're making an app for yourself, for fun.

-It's just for fun.
-There's no stakes.
+And you don't want to write imperative javascript like I showed in the pure javascript example.
+That was the donkey analogy one.

 And for whatever reason, you want to try making it with 0 external libraries.

 And security is **not a factor**.

-Then boy, do I have a fun idea for you.
+Then boy, do I have an idea for you.

 ## Never use Eval()!

 You know it's going to be fun when the MDN page has a [whole section telling you not to use it](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/eval#never_use_eval!).

-I didn't even know there was an `eval` function in JS.
-We're off the map.
+I didn't even know there was an `eval` function in JS, and I've been writing it for years.
+It's like finding a forbidden artifact.

 ```js
 var monster = null